kyoungseoun-chung/marp-ifd-theme/README.md

-# Marp IFD theme
+# Marp ETHZ-IFD theme

-IFD theme for Marp presentation.
+ETHZ-IFD theme for Marp presentation.

 The theme inherits from the default Marp theme, however logos have been added to the header, as well as a title page.